AlexandreKavalerski/a-star-puzzle-solver/README.md

 ```
 **Return**
-> This method return a boolean value indicating if state is solvable or not:
+> This method return a boolean value indicating whether state is solvable or not:
 > ```js
 > true | false